lkieronski/docker_mssql_instance/README.md

 default sa password is P@ssw0rd if you whant to change it go to docker-compose.yaml environmentals

-copy you db.mdf and db_log.lfd to ./db folder
+copy you db.mdf and db_log.lfd to ./db folder,

+make sure to keep database name as above or you will need to edit attach.sql before building image

 run command: docker-compose up -d